Kovox/ws-rest-soap-lab/README.md

 # TD_Work

-You will find in the folder named TD the work done in the course sessions since the beginning.
+You will find in the folder named TD_Work the work done in the course sessions since the beginning.